German language: North America

 In the United States, German is the fifth most spoken language in terms of native and second language speakers after English, Spanish, French, and Chinese (with figures for Cantonese and Mandarin combined), with over 1 million total speakers.
 In the states of North Dakota and South Dakota, German is the most common language spoken at home after English.
 As a legacy of significant German immigration to the country, German geographical names can be found throughout the Midwest region, such as New Ulm and Bismarck (North Dakota's state capital), plus many other regions.

 A number of German varieties have developed in the country and are still spoken today, such as Pennsylvania Dutch and Texas German.

 South America

 In Brazil, the largest concentrations of German speakers are in the states of Rio Grande do Sul (where Riograndenser Hunsrückisch developed), Santa Catarina, and Espírito Santo.

-Standard German is a recognized language in the Brazilian municipalities of Pomerode and São João do Oeste.
+Standard German is a recognised language in the Brazilian municipalities of Pomerode and São João do Oeste.

-Meanwhile, German dialects (namely Hunsrik and East Pomeranian) are recognized languages in the following municipalities in Brazil:
+Meanwhile, German dialects (namely Hunsrik and East Pomeranian) are recognised languages in the following municipalities in Brazil: